How to Audit Your Website for Better SEO

 Step 3 – Website Content

 Remember, your website content quality depends on your target audience’s perception.
-Quality content should appeal and be relevant to each target market profile.
+Quality content should appeal to and be relevant to each target market profile.
 You should ask these critical questions below.

 • Does this information answer every question on the subject?
 Is it satisfactory enough?